caro46/Tetraploid_project/DBG2OLC_run.md

 awk '{ if ($0 !~ />/) {print toupper($0)} else {print $0} }' BJE3652.all.subreads.fasta >BJE3652.all.subreads_uppercase.fasta
 ```

+27/03: During the weekend (24/03), DBG2OLC using the contigs file from meraculous, short insert only for contiging and 49mers finished.
+Used as Austin only pacbio reads => 3kb.
+Bad results: total length of ~0.15 Gb (instead of genome length 3.5GB).
+Need to have a better contigs set and also probably decrease the pacbio length criteria to 1000bp.

 ### Maybe usefull sites
 - [Quiver](https://github.com/PacificBiosciences/GenomicConsensus/blob/master/doc/FAQ.rst)